On Global Rates for Regularization Methods based on Secant Derivative Approximations: A th-order Adaptive Regularization Framework with Inexact th-order Tensor

 \begin{cond}{Conditionpth} The \texttt{Tensor\_p} outputs an approximation $T_k$ such that, if $k \bmod m=0$, the computed $T_k$ satisfies

 Else ($k \bmod m \neq 0$)

-\end{cond} We prove later in Section~\ref{analysis} that using a $p$th order approximation satisfying Condition~\ref{Conditionpth} and the new update rule used in \eqref{sigmakupdate}, we recover the optimal complexity obtained for the standard adaptive regularization obtained in \cite{BirgGardMartSantToin17}.
+\end{cond} We prove later, in Section~\ref{analysis}, that using a $p$th-order approximation satisfying Condition~\ref{Conditionpth} and the new update rule used in \eqref{sigmakupdate}, we recover the optimal complexity obtained for the standard adaptive regularization obtained in \cite{BirgGardMartSantToin17}. {Naturally, the constants appearing in Condition~\ref{Conditionpth}, namely $(\kappa_A, \kappa_B, \kappa_C)$, depend on both the choice of parameters in the \texttt{Tensor\_p} subroutine and the geometry of the problem.
+However, no prior knowledge of these constants is required.
+Indeed, for each implementation of \texttt{Tensor\_p} described in Section~\ref{Propupdates}, the tensor approximation is constructed solely from oracle evaluations, the history of the derivative information collected along the iterates, and a set of user-defined parameters.}

-Note that $\texttt{Tensor\_p}$ can be decomposed into two parts: a restart mechanism where one updates the approximation of the $p$th order tensor and uses past step information to compute the $p$th-order approximation in \eqref{Tkmodmcomp}, and for the {remaining} iterations, the goal is to {calculate} a loose approximation of the average tensor $\widetilde{T}_{k-1}$ \eqref{updatecondition}.
+Note that $\texttt{Tensor\_p}$ can be decomposed into two parts: a restart mechanism where one updates the approximation of the $p$th-order tensor and uses past step information to compute the $p$th-order approximation in \eqref{Tkmodmcomp}, and for the {remaining} iterations, the goal is to {calculate} a loose approximation of the average tensor $\widetilde{T}_{k-1}$ \eqref{updatecondition}.

 It should be noted that the present study has so far focused exclusively on providing conditions on $T_k$ and has not yet provided a comprehensive algorithm.
 However, as discussed in the introduction, we will cover a wide range of variants, {with} particular focus on the quasi-Newton method and High-Order Secant Updates (HOSU), where we provide global convergence rates for this type of methods when applied to non-convex problems.